openalea/mtg/newmtg/doc/user/tutorial_mtg_aml.rst

 Geometric interpretation
 ========================

 Most of the following functions are not yet implemented.
+See :ref:`newmtg_quick_start` to see the usage of :func:`PlantFrame` with dressing data.

+You may also use the former AML code using `openalea.aml` package

 :func:`PlantFrame` and :func:`Plot`